Roy-Fokker/DirectX-11-Lessons-Redux/Readme.md

 - L2.Draw_Cube: Draw a cube, use VS, PS and prespective projection.
 - L3.Textured_Cube: Draw a cube with textured faces.
 - L4.Direct2D: Draw text using Direct2D and DirectWrite.
+- L5.Lighting: Diffuse and Specular Lights on Cube.